• Skip to primary navigation

 • Assemble the slices at an angle in the dish.
 You can also lay them flat if you prefer.
 Pour the cheese sauce over them and top them with the remaining cheddar.

-• Cover the dish and bake it for 40 minutes.
+• Cover the dish with a fitted lid or foil and bake it for 40 minutes.
 Remove the lid and cook them for another 20 minutes.
 You’ll know they’re done when the cheese sauce is bubbling, the cheese on top has melted, and the potatoes are tender.

 • Let the scalloped potatoes cool for 5-10 minutes.
 Garnish them with fresh herbs such as thyme or parsley and enjoy!